mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 The thing to note here is that **this time series doesn't care about its own history;** it is only affected by external random noise that is remembered for a brief period.
 This is therefore a moving average process.

 ## Beyond the fundamentals
-Having covered AR and MA processes, we've made a good dent into the theory for modeling time series.
-Let's start by putting the two components together to form ARMA and ARIMA models, then add in seasonal and exogeneous components to get us to the full SARIMAX.
+Having covered AR and MA processes, we have all we need to build ARMA and ARIMA models.
+As you'll see, these more complex models simply consist of AR and MA components added together.

 ### ARMA: Autoregressive moving average
 Outside a textbook, you're unlikely to find a time series that's a pure autoregressive or pure moving average process.
 Real-world time series, rather, are much more likely to be comprised of both AR and MA components.
 These **ARMA** processes can be modeled with the following equation:

-$$y_t = \sum_{n=1}^{p}\alpha_ny_{t-n} + \sum_{n=1}^{q}\theta_n\epsilon_{t-n}$$
+$$y_t = c + \sum_{n=1}^{p}\alpha_ny_{t-n} + \sum_{n=1}^{q}\theta_n\epsilon_{t-n}$$

+ARMA models cover a wide range of topics... etc. etc.

+Below are four ARMA(1,1) time series.
 As with the MA(1) plot above, it's difficult to look at any of the time series below and intuit the parameter values, or even that they're ARMA processes.
+We're at the point where our time series have become too complex to be able to get much out of inspecting the raw values.

 <img src="{{  site.baseurl  }}/images/statistics/arima/arma.png">

-But that's ok $-$ moving forward, we'll start using Python to identify whether our time series is an AR, MA, or ARMA process, as well as the optimal number of lags for each component.
+But that's ok.
+Moving forward, we'll start using [**AIC**](https://en.wikipedia.org/wiki/Akaike_information_criterion) to determine which model to use and [**maximum likelihood estimation**](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) to set the model parameters.
+At the end of this post, we'll walk through the Python code to do so.
+In the meantime, let's finish covering the remaining pieces of our SARIMAX model.

 ### ARIMA: Autoregressive integrated moving average
 An ARIMA model is simply an ARMA model on the _differenced_ time series.
 We could perform the differencing ourselves and then fit the model, but.